 530.280. - Design standards.

-New single- and two-family dwellings and multiple-family dwellings having three (3) or four (4) dwelling units single-, two-, and three-family dwellings shall comply with the applicable regulations of this zoning ordinance, including but not limited to the standards of Chapter 535, Regulations of General

-Applicability, related to front entrance, window area, and walkway requirements, and limitations on attached garages facing the front lot line.
-In addition, the zoning administrator shall ensure that such uses obtain a minimum of seventeen (17) points from Table 530-2, Single- and Two-family Dwellings and Multiple-Family Dwellings Having Three (3) or Four (4) Dwelling Units Single-, Two-, and Three-Family Dwellings.
+New single-and two family dwellings and multiple family dwellings having three (3) or four (4) dwelling units single-, two-, and three-family dwellings shall comply with the applicable regulations of this zoning ordinance, including but not limited to the standards of Chapter 535, Regulations of General Applicability, related to front entrance, window area, and walkway requirements, and limitations on attached garages facing the front lot line.
+In addition, the zoning administrator shall ensure that such uses obtain a minimum of seventeen (17) points from Table 530-2, Single-and Two family Dwellings and Multiple Family Dwellings Having Three (3) or Four (4) Dwelling Units Single-, Two-, and Three-Family Dwellings.

-Table 530-2 Standards for Single and Two-family Dwellings and Multiple Family Dwellings Having

-Three (3) or Four (4) Dwelling Units Single-, Two-, and Three-Family Dwellings
+Table 530-2 Standards for Single and Two family Dwellings and Multiple Family Dwellings Having Three (3) or Four (4) Dwelling Units Single-, Two-, and Three-Family Dwellings

-Points Design Standard 6 The exterior building materials are masonry, brick, stone, stucco, wood, cement-based siding, and/or glass 4 The height of the structure is within one-half (1⁄2) story of the predominant height of residential buildings within one hundred (100) feet of the site 4 The total diameter of trees retained or planted equals not less than three (3) inches per one thousand (1,000) square feet of total lot area, or fraction thereof.
+Points Design Standard 6 The exterior building materials are masonry, brick, stone, stucco, wood, cement-based siding, and/or glass 4 The height of the structure is within one-half ($\frac{1}{2}$) story of the predominant height of residential buildings within one hundred (100) feet of the site 4 The total diameter of trees retained or planted equals not less than three (3) inches per one thousand (1,000) square feet of total lot area, or fraction thereof.
+The diameter of each tree shall be at least two and one-half (2.5) inches.
 Tree diameter shall be measured at four and one-half (4.5) feet above grade.
-3 Not less than twenty (20) percent of the walls on each floor that face a public street, not including walls on half stories, are windows 3 Not less than one (1) off-street parking space per dwelling unit is provided in an enclosed structure that is detached from the principal structure and is located entirely in the rear forty (40) feet or twenty (20) percent of the lot, whichever is greater, and the accessory structure is not less than twenty (20) feet from any habitable portion of the principal structure 3 The structure includes a basement as defined by the building code 2 Not less than ten (10) percent of the walls on each floor that face a rear or interior side lot line, not including walls on half stories, are windows 1 The development qualifies for and, following construction, provides proof of receipt of a City of Minneapolis Stormwater Quality Credit 1 The structure includes an open, covered front porch of at least seventy (70) square feet that is not enclosed with windows, screens, or walls, provided there is at least one (1) existing open front porch within one hundred (100) feet of the site.
-The porch may include guardrails not more than three (3) feet in height and not more than fifty (50) percent opaque.
-The finish of the porch shall match the finish of the dwelling or the trim on the dwelling.
-For the purpose of this section, raw or unfinished lumber shall not be permitted on an open front porch.
+3 Not less than twenty (20) percent of the walls on each floor that face a public street, not including walls on half stories, are windows 3 Not less than one (1) off-street parking space per dwelling unit is provided in an enclosed structure that is detached from the principal structure and is located entirely in the rear forty (40) feet or twenty (20) percent of the lot, whichever is greater, and the accessory structure is not less than twenty (20) feet from any habitable portion of the principal structure 3 The structure includes a basement as defined by the building code 2 Not less than ten (10) percent of the walls on each floor that face a rear or interior side lot line, not including walls on half stories, are windows